 At Number 4

-This device has a wall plug, so you must be aware of the cable when using it so you don’t knock over the very delicate and priceless china tea-pot on your fireplace.
-I wouldn’t recommend this device for therapists using it daily in a professional setting as this device is slightly inferior to the next device on our list, which is essentially the professional version of the same thing.
-But for those of you who are looking for a high-quality home massager to use on yourself or your partner, you can’t go wrong with this device.
+This device has an internal lithium battery, so you do not have to worry about a cable knocking over the very delicate and priceless china tea-pot on your fireplace.
+For those of you who are looking for a high-quality home massager to use on yourself or your partner, you can’t go wrong with this device.
 The price tag reflects the quality of the motor and components, so whilst in comparison to some others on the market, this is a high-quality unit that should last the average person with regular use a good number of years.
 You must invest in yourself to take care of yourself, remember!

 At Number 3